-Figures created in Microsoft Word, Excel, or PowerPoint need to be - saved as PDFs. - · Figures created in a drawing program should be saved as EPS (encapsulated postscript) files - Figures created in Photoshop or other photographic software should be saved with a minimum resolution of 600 dpi and in TIFF format.
-Minimum resolution for scanned graphics is 300dpi for halftone work (e.g., photographs) and 600 dpi for line art, and these should also be in TIFF format.
+Figures created in Microsoft Word, Excel, or PowerPoint need to be - saved as PDFs. - Figures created in a drawing program should be saved as EPS (encapsulated postscript) files. - Figures created in Photoshop or other photographic software should be saved with a minimum resolution of 600 dpi and in TIFF format.
+Minisaved with a minimum resolution or 600 dap and in 11FF format.
+Num-mum resolution for scanned graphics is 300dpi for halftone work (e.g., photographs) and 600 dpi for line art, and these should also be in TIFF format.
 All figures and graphs should be in black and white line art (art-work that has only text and lines, no shades of grey or blocks of colour). - · All photographs should be supplied as separate files in JPEG or TIFF formats with a minimum 300 dpi resolution.
 (As a rough guide, the file size of each photograph should be above 200KB). - Prior to submitting artwork, the separate figure files should be printed by the author to test that the fonts have been embedded correctly and there is no distortion in the artwork (e.g., lines and fonts reproduce cleanly with no jagged lines or fuzzy edges), as any such faults cannot be corrected by the publisher - A list of figure captions should follow the tables in the manuscript - Acknowledgements.
-Acknowledge individuals or organisations who provided advice or non-financial support.
-If there are no acknowledgements, include the heading 'Acknowledgements' followed by 'None'.
+Acknowledge individuals or organisations who - Acknowledgements.
+Acknowledge marviaulus or organisations who provided advice or non-financial support.
+If there are no acknowledgements, include the heading Acknowledgements followed by None.

 Financial Support.
 Provide details of the sources of financial and in-kind support for all authors, including grant numbers.
-Grants held by different authors should be identified as belonging to individual authors by the author's including the control of the initials.
-Where no specific funding has been provided for research, please provide the following statement: "This research received no specific grant from - any funding agency, commercial, or not-for-profit sectors?
+Grants held by different authors when the meaning the provided by the provided the latest and the provided by the provided the p authors should be identified as belonging to individual authors by the author's initials.
+Where no specific funding has been provided for research, please provide the following statement: This research received no specific grant from - any funding agency, commercial, or not-for-profit sectors?

 Conflicts of Interest.
 Conflict of interest exists when an author has interests that might influence his or her judgement, even if that judgement is not influenced.
 Authors must disclose potential financial and any relevant non-financial conflicts of interest.
 This requirement applies to all authors named on a paper and to all categories of papers.
-If there are no conflicts of interest, include the heading 'Conflicts of Interest' followed by 'None'.
+If there are no conflicts of interest, include the heading - 'Conflicts of Interest' followed by 'None'.

-References and citations must be accurate and complete on - submission and should follow the format and style described in the Publication Manual of the American Psychological Association (6th ed.).
+References and citations must be accurate and complete on submission and should follow the format and style described in the Publication Manual of the American Psychological Association (6th ed.).
 Prospective authors are requested to check the format used for referencing in a recent issue of AJSE and ensure all listings in their manuscript follow these conventions.
-Papers will be de-clined for publication if they have references that are found to be incomplete or inaccurate.
-References should be selective, appro- - priate, and easily accessible.
+Papers will be declined for publication if they have references that are found to be incomplete or inaccurate.
+References should be selective, appropriate, and easily accessible.

 Permissions.
-The corresponding author is responsible for providing copies of permissions obtained for lengthy quotations or reprinted or adapted tables or figures.
+The corresponding author is responsible for providing - copies of permissions obtained for lengthy quotations or reprinted of adapted tables or figures.
 It is the responsibility of the author to check with the publisher or copyright owner regarding specific requirements for permission to adapt or quote from copyrighted material.

-Appropriate acknowledgement of the source must be given in your manuscript. - Minor amendments may be made by editorial staff following review to ensure that reasonable standards of content, presentation, and readability are maintained. - The Australian Association of Special Education Inc. does not hold - tiself responsible for statements made by contributors.
+Appropriate acknowledgement of the source must be given in your nanuscript. - Minor amendments may be made by editorial staff following review to ensure that reasonable standards of content, presentation, and readability are maintained. - The Australian Association of Special Education Inc. does not hold itself responsible for statements made by contributors.